 There are opportunities to compete against other local primary schools in various sports including football, netball, swimming and athletics.
-Our Morris dancing team regularly perform at the Holmfirth Festival of Folk and the school plays an active part in the annual Meltham Memories weekend, the Meltham Scarecrow festival and the Victorian weekend.
+In addition to this, school takes part in a variety of community events including Christmas celebrations and the Meltham Memories events organised locally.